Ready Player One | In Defense of a Bad Movie | Source Code

 Characters Suck

-Perhaps the most important component of your fiction, aside from a simple grasp of the language in which you’re writing, is having deep, compelling characters.
+Perhaps the most important component of your fiction, aside from a simple grasp of the language in which you’re writing, is having compelling characters.
 Your plot does not need to be complicated.
 It doesn’t need to have crazy twists.
 You can even have a story that doesn’t really have intense action or tension.
 These can be forgiven to a certain degree if your characters are good enough to carry the experience.
 All these elements I mentioned can be extremely important to the story you’re trying to tell.
 However, an important, basic rule is that your characters must be interesting in order for any of those other factors to be significant.
 If you don’t have a single interesting character, any plot twists, moments of tension, action sequences, dialogue, or descriptions do not matter.

 RPO is simply devoid of characters who are worth anything more than the quarters they would use to play an arcade game.
-The various main characters with whom you have to spend all your time are just the worst kind of nerds, whose language and opinions would often be classified as ‘problematic’ by today’s societal standards.
+The various main characters with whom you have to spend all your time are just the worst kind of nerds, whose language and opinions would often be classified as ‘problematic’ by today’s social standards.
 I’m fine with making your characters foul-mouthed, arrogant asses, so long as they still have something about them that makes them interesting.
 The main character, Wade, and the two other most prominent characters Aech (pronounced “H”) and Art3mis (yes, this is how it appears in the book) are interchangeable with each other.
 When someone is talking, there is no real way to distinguish one from the other through their dialogue alone.
-They all speak the same way, use the same sort of juvenile terminology and insults, and they all share the same interests, because they’re all the same.
+They all speak the same way, use the same sort of juvenile terminology and insults, and they all share the same interests because they’re all the same.
 They all want the same reward.
 They all are fans of Halliday and everything he ever liked.
-They all have a similar amount of useless and trivial knowledge about pop-culture, video games, etc. The only ways in which the characters diverge are in specific moments in which one likes something over another, or in their gender.
+They all have a similar amount of useless and trivial knowledge about pop culture, video games, etc. The only ways in which the characters diverge are in specific moments in which one likes something over another, or in their gender.

-The author, Ernest Cline, attempts to play off of the gender of his characters in ways that he probably thought were unique and interesting.
+The author, Ernest Cline, attempts to play off the gender of his characters in ways that he probably thought were unique and interesting.
 Unfortunately, it comes across as clumsy and occasionally misogynistic.
-For one thing, there’s the fact that this story is about gaming nerds who do not interact with real people on a regular basis.
+For one thing, this story is about gaming nerds who do not interact with real people on a regular basis.
 Aside from climbing down the stacks of trailers—in the one place anyone can point to in the book as being an interesting concept for a dystopian future’s detail—Wade doesn’t go outside.
 He, like the rest of the world, doesn’t need to go outside to do anything because he can just play the OASIS.
 Apparently, school takes place in the OASIS, as do elections, and seemingly everything else infrastructure-wise.
 So no one really interacts with anyone else in person much, which means that anonymity is a common sort of thing.
 Anyone who has ever played an online video game with multiplayer functionality knows that people rarely ever look like whatever avatar they’ve selected for the game.
 This is why it poses as somewhat of a challenge to have a romantic story between characters who do not know what the other looks like.

 The author attempts to have his cake and eat it too in this regard.
 He wants his protagonist Wade to fall in love without coming across as too naive—even though there are countless areas in the book in which Wade acts like a complete moron.
 Cline does so by having Wade consider the fact that Art3mis, the girl for whom he pines constantly, may actually be a hairy-knuckled, overweight man named Chuck.
 He mentions the Chuck concept multiple times, yet he falls in love with her over the course of the book for simply being a possible girl who is into the same things he is.
 The dialogue never insinuates that their relationship will be an interesting or stable one.
 It’s simply that they have to fall in love, so they do.
 And in an attempt to make Wade seem like a ‘nice guy,’ Cline has him admit that he wouldn’t care if Art3mis didn’t look anything like her avatar in the OASIS; he would love her just the same.
 Does that mean that if she was, in fact, Chuck, he would still be into her/him?
 Would he be willing to take the leap and go down a path of a different sexual orientation because they connected on such a level?
 I suspect not, because Wade constantly contradicts this by focusing on his pathetic obsession with her potential looks, further demonstrating to the reader that he is only a ‘nice guy’ in the fedora-wearing, online sense of the term—one of several irritating contradictions within this book, which we’ll discuss more later.